jekku123/speedgame/README.md

 ### The game

 - Click the buttons in the order that they light up.
-- Delay of the buttons decreases by 10ms by every point awarded until 60 points are reached.
+- Delay of the buttons lightning up decreases by 10ms for every 1 point awarded, until 60 points are reached.
+Then it stays the same.

 ### End game

-- Game ends when you click the wrong button in the sequence that they lighted up, or by pressing the "END" button.
+- Game ends when you click the wrong button in the sequence that they lighted up or by clicking the "END" button.

 Play the game [here](https://public.bc.fi/s2300208/speedgame/)